 Remember, pets living with smokers are far more likely to develop cancer as compared to those that live with non-smoking owners.

 What You Need to Know

-Secondhand smoke, also known as the Environmental Tobacco Smoke or ETS, is generally associated with a wide array of serious health threats for people, including life-threatening diseases such as cancer, heart disease, asthma, and even Sudden Infant Death Syndrome (SIDS).
-Because ETS smoke contains countless of toxic compounds like benzene and formaldehyde, it makes sense that the same lethal substances that imperil humans might also put the health of cats in grave danger.
+Secondhand smoke, also known as Environmental Tobacco Smoke or ETS, is generally associated with a wide array of serious health threats for people, including life-threatening diseases such as cancer, heart disease, asthma, and even Sudden Infant Death Syndrome (SIDS).
+Because ETS smoke contains countless toxic compounds like benzene and formaldehyde, it makes sense that the same lethal substances that imperil humans might also put the health of cats in grave danger.

 As a matter of fact, exposure to secondhand smoke seems to be worse for dogs and cats as compared to the smoker himself.
 You see, most people tend to spend time away from the home while their animals stay behind, breathing-in stagnant air that sticks around in the house for several hours.
 For several years, vets and other experts have suspected that pets of smoking individuals are more likely to acquire certain respiratory illnesses and cancers.
-At this point, there is sufficient data to substantiate this hunch.

 What Existing Studies Reveal

 A 1998 study conducted by Colorado State University researchers which was published in the American Journal of Epidemiology uncovered a higher prevalence of sinus cancer and nasal tumors in dogs that live with smokers as compared to those who live in a smoke-free home.
 The study showed that the sinus or nasal tumors were particularly common among breeds with long noses such as German Shepherds and Retrievers.
 Sadly, the pooches which have developed the disease rarely survive more than a year.